TannerBurns/django_api_tutorial/README.md

 <a name="adding_commands"></a>
 ## Adding a command for test data

-Now we will add a command to django to easily allow us to add test data to our api.
-The commands are defined in `subscribers/management/commands` and our first command is named `testdata.py`.
+Now we will add a command to django to easily allow us to add test data to the api.
+The commands are defined in `subscribers/management/commands` and the first command is named `testdata.py`.

 ```python3
 import csv